 Some labels for his color etchings advertise the fact that they were done with a single pass through the press, and this technique may be what Brewer wrote about in his 1916 statement requesting an exemption from serving in WWI (see LIFE STORY).
 In other words, the "work" Brewer claimed to have “invented” might have been an efficient method for producing the large, dramatic color etchings that were his signature effort and a major source of his income.

 At the time, it was not unusual for successful etchers to send their plates out to commercial printers.
-Brewer's first published etching of Ely Cathedral was printed by Charles Welch.
+Brewer's first published etching seems to have been included in a 1911 portfolio of six etchings sold by H. R. Howell.
+This one, of Ely Cathedral, and a in 1912 another, showing the Portail de Calenda of the cathedral in Rouen, were printed by Charles Welch.
 But after that, as noted in the December 1915 issue of, The Outlook: "An interesting thing about Mr. Brewer's colored etchings is that they are printed by himself."
 As we have seen, "himself" included a staff of as many as eight, including members of the Lucas family, who assisted him in the studio at the back of the family property in Acton.

 The idea of printing etchings in color from a single plate had been documented in an article by George W. H. Ritchie on page 196 of The Building of a Book (The Grafton Press, New York, 1906).: